 - Best Western Plus – also right outside the park

 Capitol Reef National Park

 A national park that is often overlooked, but worth adding to your list of Utah Destinations for summer is Capitol Reef.

 This park offers plenty of hiking trails for you to explore at all levels.
 A fun easy hike is the Capitol Gorge trail.
 You’ll walk through a wide slot canyon where you will see some carvings in the stone from the pioneers that first went through the area.

 No matter what Capitol Reef hiking trail you take you will love the views you see and may even see some big horned sheep on some trails.

-Airbnb Rentals – we like finding a place with a kitchen so we can prepare our own food.
+- Airbnb Rentals near Capitol Reef – we like finding a place with a kitchen so we can prepare our own food.